 On a balmy afternoon in May, a friend and I leave the subway station in Rosedale, one of Toronto’s oldest (and wealthiest) neighbourhoods, to find a house.

-The home was befitting of the neighbourhood — a traditional row house, it was multi-storied and the hue of crème fraîche, with an asking price of $1.5 million.
+The house was befitting of the neighbourhood.
+It was a traditional row house, for starters.
+It was also multi-storied, the hue of crème fraîche, and featured an asking price of $1.5 million.
 Parked in front of it was a 2011 silver Jeep Patriot, in which a woman with cropped, brown hair sat waiting.
 I’d put on a nice blouse to meet her that day.
 (My friend, who’d correctly intuited that it actually did not matter what we wore, was in her gym clothes.)

 The woman in the Jeep was Catherine Starkman.
 She is, and has, for the past 35 years, worked as a psychic consultant in the Greater Toronto Area.
 Our assignment?
 To go into the Rosedale row house, which was on the market and hosting an open house that day, and find out whether any ghosts were roaming the grounds.